Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 probably see output related to the compilation of every module in the system.
 This could take a while, but only has to be done once.

-Once finished, to use the functions provided, you need to make the LISP-STAT package the current package, like this:
+Once completed, to use the functions provided, you need to make the LISP-STAT package the current package, like this:

 ```lisp